donluca/MiSTer-get240pTestSuite/README.md

 ## Installation

-You can install this script by downloading it from here and copying it to /media/fat/Scripts (the Script folder on your SD card).
+You can install this script by downloading get240pTS.sh from this repository and copying it to /media/fat/Scripts (the Script folder on your SD card).

 ## Credits